-While it is tempting to think that after creating and launching a website that you are done, that would be inaccurate.
+While it is tempting to think that after creating and launching a website you are done, that would be inaccurate.

-This is done by optimizing for Search Engines, in a practice called SEO.
-There are a lot of things that can be done to improve SEO; most common among them are link building, creating SEO optimized content, on-page SEO improvements, as well as others.
+This is done by optimizing for Search Engines, in a practice called Search Engine Optimization (SEO).
+There are a lot of things that can be done to improve SEO; but the most common among them are link building, creating SEO optimized content, and on-page SEO improvements.

-But, there is another factor that is also very crucial for improving your website SEO.
-That is optimizing your website as a whole.
+But, there is another factor that is also very crucial for improving your website SEO:

-How to Improve Your Website Performance
+7 Tips on How to Improve Your Websites Performance

-1. Go for Cloud Hosting
+- Cloud Hosting

-2. Use a CDN Service
+- Use a CDN Service

 According to a late 2018 Hubspot report, 32% of marketers say visual images are the most important form of content for their business.
 It is clear we all love images.
 They grab user’s attention and with strategically placed images your site looks beautiful.

 However, using excessive photos, or photos that are large in size, can slow down your website’s loading speed.